daraghbyrne/iotworkshop2019/README.md

-# III IoT Workshop 2018
+# III IoT Workshop 2019

 An introduction to the internet of things and making a [Particle](http://particle.io) powered Ambient Orb

 As part of this workshop you'll have a kit with

 - A breadboard
-- A Particle Photon
+- A Particle Argon
-- A Micro USB Cable (use this to power the photon)
+- A Micro USB Cable (use this to power the Argon)
 - A 10K Potentiometer a.k.a. a dial
 - 10K, 1K, 220Ohm Ohm Resistors
 - A single 5mm LED (components that make light)